qutech/filter_functions/README.md

 The documentation including the example notebooks and an automatically generated API documentation can be built by running `make <format>` inside the *doc* directory where `<format>` is for example `html`.

 Interactively using the documentation requires `jupyter`, and building a static version additionally requires `nbsphinx`, `numpydoc`, `sphinx_rtd_theme`, as well as `pandoc`.
 The last can be installed via conda (`conda install pandoc`) or downloaded from [Github](https://github.com/jgm/pandoc/releases/) and the rest automatically by running `pip install -e .[doc]`.

+## Citing
+If this software has benefited your research, please consider citing:

+arXiv ID for now.

 ## References
 [1]: Cywinski, L., Lutchyn, R. M., Nave, C. P., & Das Sarma, S. (2008).
 How to enhance dephasing time in superconducting qubits.
 Physical Review B - Condensed Matter and Materials Physics, 77(17), 1–11. [https://doi.org/10.1103/PhysRevB.77.174509](https://doi.org/10.1103/PhysRevB.77.174509)